mantonakakis1/MegaCAN/README.md

     * `var0`, `var1`, `var2`, `var3`: uint16_t encoded data variables; the actual data that you want to send to each of the four GPIO ADC channels in the Megasquirt.
   * `getBCastData()`: Processes an 11-bit Megasquirt Advanced Data Broadcast CAN message into the values shown in the [Megasquirt CAN broadcasting manual](http://www.msextra.com/doc/pdf/Megasquirt_CAN_Broadcast.pdf#page=6&zoom=100,114,89).
     * You'll need to call this function **every time** you get a CAN broadcast message from Megasquirt if you don't want to miss data!
-    * You'll also need to pass in a baseID that matches your Megasquirt settings into the constructor or define a global (i.e. before your setup() function) `const uint32_t baseID = 1512;`.
+    * This function uses the baseID value you passed into the constructor.
     * Requires the following arguments:
       * `id`: The uint32_t CAN message ID parameter of the received broadcast message.
       * `data[8]`: The eight uint8_t bytes of CAN message data buffer of the received broadcast message.